garhow/riot/README.md

 # Riot
-Riot is a free multiplayer team-based first-person shooter based on [Godot Engine](https://godotengine.org/) with fundamental game mechanics similar to that of [Counter-Strike](https://counter-strike.net/) or [Valorant](https://playvalorant.com/).
+Riot is a free multiplayer team-based first-person shooter based on [Godot Engine](https://godotengine.org/).
+The game features many fundamental game mechanics inspired by games such as [Counter-Strike](https://counter-strike.net/) or [Valorant](https://playvalorant.com/).

 The game is in *very* early stages of development and bug reports are highly appreciated!

-Learn more about Riot at [riot.mersh.com](https://riot.mersh.com).
+The Riot homepage can be found at [riot.mersh.com](https://riot.mersh.com/).

+The latest release binaries (source included) can be found [here](https://git.mersh.com/riot/riot/releases/latest).

 ## How to play
 These are the default key bindings for playing Riot.